 Hebe buxifolia ‘Nana’

-A dense, rounded shrub with small, elliptical, glossy leaves, about 1cm long, that resemble those of boxwood.
+A dense, rounded hebe shrub with small, elliptical, glossy leaves, about 1cm long, that resemble those of boxwood.
 The pale-lavender flowers appear at the tips of the stems in July.
 A robust cultivar that requires little maintenance.
 30cm.

-Grown primarily for its colourful foliage.
+A hebe grown primarily for its colourful foliage.
 During the summer the leaves are green with a white border but in autumn they turn pale purple and pink.
 Lavender-coloured racemes of flowers in summer.
 75cm.
 RHS H3.

 Hebe Garden Beauty Blue (= ‘Cliv’)